 - Both Altaïr and Ezio from the Assassin's Creed games have elements of this, albeit in a period setting.
 While primarily assassins (albeit, ones with heroic motivations and objectives), both are also acute sufferers of Chronic Hero Syndrome, and have no problem dealing with city guards assaulting young women/psycho's threatening to slice up the local prostitutes, etc. Both even wear cowls as part of their costumes.

 - Later protagonists Connor and Edward Kenway have some of the same elements (both are cowl-clad heroes who use stealthy tactics), but don't really match the trope completely due to their adventures generally not taking place in the sort of shadowy urban setting typical of The Cowl.

 - In Ace Attorney Investigations the newspaper artist's depiction of the Yatagarasu is a shadowy cowled figure.
 The real Yatagarasu looks nothing like this.
 For one, there's three of them.

 - Garrus Vakarian in Mass Effect 2, who in the two years between the games have become their universe's equivalent of Batman, as a vigilante on Omega known as "Archangel".
 Paragon Shepard can curb the more extreme tendencies he's picked up, during his loyalty mission, pointing out that Garrus is very close to becoming one the monsters he's fighting.

-- South Park spoofed this in an episode where Cartman becomes a vigilante called The Coon but no one pays attention to anything he does.
-Played semi-straight with The Coon's Unknown Rival, Mysterion.
+- South Park spoofed this in an episode where Cartman becomes a vigilante called The Coon but no one pays attention to anything he does and in later episodes he straight-up becomes a Villain Protagonist.
+Played semi-straight with The Coon's rival, Mysterion (AKA Kenny).

 - Monkey Man in Hey Arnold! is a comedic example of this.